Ford extended warranty: cost, coverage and plans

 Is a Ford extended warranty worth it?

-Fords are not especially reliable vehicles, and they’re not cheap to get back on the road when parts fail.
-In a previous investigation, ConsumerAffairs surveyed different mechanics to get estimates for fixing major problems in different vehicles, one of which was a Ford F-150.
-You can check out the results below.
+Fords fall in the middle of the pack when it comes to reliability, and they’re not cheap to get back on the road when parts fail.
+In a previous investigation, ConsumerAffairs got estimates for fixing major problems in different vehicles, one of which was a Ford F-150.

 Average repair costs for a Ford F-150